2015 Seat Ticket Prices (£) - TO BE ANNOUNCED

 HSBC, the Official Bank of The Championships, has agreed to donate to these charities in 2012 a sum equal to the total amount raised by the ticket resale scheme.

-If there is less than one hour's play because of rain on the court for which tickets have been bought, the original purchasers of the tickets for that court on that day will be refunded the amount paid for those tickets - the maximum refund payable will be the face value of the tickets for the day concerned.
+i.
+If there is less than one hour's play because of rain on the court for which tickets have been bought, the original purchasers of the tickets for that court on that day will be refunded with the amount which they paid for those tickets - the maximum refund payable will be the face value of the tickets for the day concerned.

-Purchasers of ground passes at the turnstiles (except those purchased after 5pm.) will be eligible for a full refund if, due to rain, the average amount of play on those courts accessible with a ground pass and for which play was originally scheduled is less than one hour.
+ii.
+Purchasers of Grounds passes at the turnstiles (except those purchased after 5pm) will be eligible for a full refund if, due to rain, the average amount of play on those courts accessible with a Grounds pass and for which play was originally scheduled is less than one hour.

-If more than one hour's play, but less than two hours' play, refunds limited to half the amount paid.
+iii.
+If there is more than one hour's play, but less than two hours' play, refunds will be limited to half the amount paid.

-In view of the numbers that could be involved, spectators are asked not to call at the Club's Ticket Office or telephone the Club.
+vi.
+In view of the numbers that could be involved, please do not call at the AELTC's Ticket Office or telephone the AELTC.

-Ticket resales not covered by this policy as the money is passed to charity.
+vii.
+Tickets purchased at the Ticket Resale kiosk are not covered by this policy as the monies are passed to charity.

 Under these conditions all Wimbledon tickets, apart from Debentures which are clearly marked, will only be valid if sold either by The All England Lawn Tennis Club or by one of its licensed and authorised agents.
 Unauthorised sale or transfer of tickets immediately invalidates them.